apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

   <description>
     If secure connections to S3 are enabled, configures the SSL implementation used to encrypt connections to S3.
 Supported values are:
+    "default_jsse", "default_jsse_with_gcm", "default", and "openssl".
-    "default_jsse" and "default_jsse_with_gcm". "default_jsse" uses the Java
-    Secure Socket Extension package (JSSE).
+    "default_jsse" uses the Java Secure Socket Extension package (JSSE).
     However, when running on Java 8, the GCM cipher is removed from the list of enabled ciphers.
-This is due to performance issues with GCM in Java 8. "default_jsse_with_gcm" uses the JSSE with the default list of cipher suites.
+This is due to performance issues with GCM in Java 8.
+    "default_jsse_with_gcm" uses the JSSE with the default list of cipher suites. "default_jsse_with_gcm" is equivalent to the behavior prior to this feature being introduced. "default" attempts to use OpenSSL rather than the JSSE for SSL encryption, if OpenSSL libraries cannot be loaded, it falls back to the "default_jsse" behavior. "openssl" attempts to use OpenSSL as well, but fails if OpenSSL libraries cannot be loaded.
   </description>
 </property>
 ```